 I am a “people” person, so by nature it is easy to identify with my staff.
 I am slightly goofy, and am the first to admit when things “suck” at work.

 So placing myself in their shoes and walking a mile in their footsteps has helped me identify with my staff.
 I set a positive example in the workplace.

-Also my staff likes constant communication by doing a face-to-face- with everyone at work daily, and using a Huddle Board.
+Also, my staff likes constant communication by doing a face-to-face session with everyone at work daily, and using a Huddle Board.

-My motto is life is too short to be serious all the time, so relax and have a laugh or two.
+My motto is life is too short to be serious all the time.

 Letting my staff know a little about me has also allowed them to know that I too am like them, that I back them up when things get to them.